Driving Greater Performance Through Emotional Intelligence

 We can connect you with certified Emotional Intelligence Coaches who can also incorporate validated EI assessments and field-tested online courses.
 EI coaches also have a broad range of additional experience and credentials, and you will be able to negotiate rates and a final contract with them directly.

 Goleman Consulting Group Advisors

-GCG is proud to provide access to many of the world’s leading EI practitioners and researchers.
-Our services leverage the collective wisdom created through decades of measured improvements delivered to the largest Global Organizations.
+GCG is proud to work with many of the world’s leading EI practitioners and researchers.
+Our services leverage their collective wisdom created through decades of measured improvements delivered to the largest Global Organizations.